KOSASIH/LifeSage-Health/README.md

 7. **Partnership and Collaboration**: We foster partnerships with healthcare providers, institutions, and organizations to create a network of care that supports holistic well-being.

-Through our unwavering commitment to these principles, we aim to transform healthcare into a proactive, patient-centric, and technology-driven experience, improving the health and quality of life for individuals and communities worldwide.
+Through our unwavering commitment to these principles, we aim to transform healthcare into a proactive, patient-centric, and technology-driven experience, improving the health and quality of life for individuals and communities worldwide."